EnterpriseDB/barman/doc/barman-cloud-backup-delete.1.md

 the Barman manual: all backups not required to meet the specified policy will be deleted.

-When a backup is succesfully deleted any unused WALs associated with that backup are removed.
+When a backup is successfully deleted any unused WALs associated with that backup are removed.
 WALs are only considered unused if:

  1. There are no older backups than the deleted backup *or* all older backups